 - 1 1/2 cups old-fashioned oats

-- 1 cup raw pecans, small chopped (If you're allergic to nuts, you can replace the pecans with equal parts old-fashioned oats.)
+- 1 cup raw pecans or walnuts, small chopped (If you're allergic to nuts, you can replace them with equal parts old-fashioned oats.)

 - 1 cup + 2 tbsp organic brown sugar, tightly packed